ELearning Africa: Participants

 Delegates are from the education, business and government sectors.

-Over 12 consecutive years, eLearning Africa has hosted 16,228 participants from more than 100 countries, with over 85% coming from the African continent in 12 different locations (Ethiopia, Kenya, Ghana, Senegal, Zambia, Tanzania, Benin, Namibia, Uganda, Ethiopia for the 10th anniversary, Egypt, Mauritius and now Rwanda).
-More than 3,300 speakers have addressed the conference about every aspect of technology enhanced education and skills development.
+Over 12 consecutive years, eLearning Africa has hosted 16,228 participants from more than 100 countries, with over 85% coming from the African continent in 12 different locations (Ethiopia, Kenya, Ghana, Senegal, Zambia, Tanzania, Benin, Namibia, Uganda, Ethiopia for the 10th anniversary, Egypt, Mauritius and Rwanda).
+More than 3,300 speakers have addressed the conference about every aspect of technology-enhanced education and skills development.

-With a population of 1.4 billion people, 41 percent of which are under the age of 15, the African continent is the hub for development in using ICT to expand access to learning and skills acquisition, and to improve the quality of learning and teaching.
+With a population of 1.4 billion people, 41 percent of which are under the age of 15, the African continent is the hub for development in using ICT to expand access to learning and skills acquisition, as well as to improve the quality of learning and teaching.
 ICT supported learning has a widespread impact across education, training and professional development, with governments and ministries throughout the continent investing resources in support of IT development in schools and skills training.